Freelance backend development, devops engineering, security.

 - Was responsible for reliability, performance, and appsec.

 Open Embassy is an online helpdesk that enables status holders (refugees with a permit) to ask questions about their integration process in a privacy proof private chatroom.

-See here for my Github profile.
+See here for my Github profile, and here for LinkedIn.